Wangggym/Unified-English-test/chapter关于朋友11-36-60.md

     Ways of Making Friends

-    Everyone needs friends so how to make true friends is very important to to anybody.
+    Everyone needs friends so how to make true friends is very important to anybody.
 To make friends you must be friendly to others.
 A smile is like a magnet that draws people.
 Smile at others and you are always sure to get a smile in return.
 If you don't agree with others on certain matter don't argue but discuss with them.
 You should think more of others than of yourselves.
     Finally, A true friend should be faithful and reliable.
 Don't believe those who leave their friends when they are in trouble because "A friend in need is a friend indeed."

     交友的方式